-- Limited by the current condition and scientific technology, we can't completely conduct the comprehensive identification and analysis on the raw material provided by suppliers.
-So there might be some qualitative and technical risks to use the kit. - The final experimental results will be closely related to validity of the products, operation skills of the end users and the experimental environments.
-Please make sure that sufficient samples are available. - 3.
-Kits from different batches may be a little different in detection range, sensitivity and color developing time.
-Please perform the experiment exactly according to the instruction attached in kit while electronic ones from our website is only for information. - 4.
+1. Limited by the current conditions and scientific technology, we can't completely conduct the comprehensive identification and analysis on the raw material provided by suppliers.
+So there might be some qualitative and technical risks to use the kit.

+- 2. The final experimental results will be closely related to validity of the products, so the kit should be used prior to the expiration date.
+And please store the kits exactly according to the instruction. - Kits from different batches may be a little different in detection range, sensitivity and color developing time.
+Please perform the experiment exactly according to the instruction attached in kit while electronic ones from our website is only for reference. - 4.
 Do not mix or substitute reagents from one kit lot to another.
-Use only the reagents supplied by manufacturer.

-- 5. Protect all reagents from strong light during storage and incubation.
-All the bottle caps of reagents should be covered tightly to prevent the evaporation and contamination of microorganism. - 6.
+Use only the reagents supplied by manufacturer. - 5.
+Protect all reagents from strong light during storage and incubation.
+All the bottle caps of reagents should be covered tightly to prevent the evaporation and contamination of microorganism.
+TMB Substrate should remain colorless till it is reacted with the enzyme which binds to the microplate. - 6.
 There may be some foggy substance in the wells when the plate is opened at the first time.
 It will not have any effect on the final assay results.
-Do not remove microtiter plate from the storage bag until needed. - 7.
+Do not remove microplate from the storage bag until needed. - 7.
 Wrong operations during the reagents preparation and loading, as well as incorrect parameter setting for the plate reader may lead to incorrect results.
-A microplate plate reader with a bandwidth of 10nm or less and an optical density range of 0-3 O.D. or greater at 450 ± 10nm wavelength is acceptable for use in absorbance measurement.
+A microplate reader with a bandwidth of 10nm or less and an optical density range of 0-3 O.D. at 450 ± 10nm wavelength is acceptable for use in absorbance measurement.
 Please read the instruction carefully and adjust the instrument prior to the experiment. - 8.
-Even the same operator might get different results in two separate experiments.
-In order to get better reproducible results, the operation of every step in the assay should be controlled.
-Furthermore, a preliminary experiment before assay for each batch is recommended. - 9.
+Variation in sample preparation and each step of experimental operation may cause different results.
+In order to get better reproducible results, the operation of each step in the assay should be controlled. - 9.
 Each kit has been strictly passed Q.C test.
 However, results from end users might be inconsistent with our in-house data due to some unexpected transportation conditions or different lab equipments.
 Intra-assay variance among kits from different batches might arise from above factors, too. - 10.
 Kits from different manufacturers with the same item might produce different results, since we haven't compared our products with other manufacturers. - 11.
-The instruction manual also suits for the kit of 48T, but all reagents of 48T kit are reduced by half.
+The standard of the kit and immunogen used for antibody preparation are commonly recombinant proteins, as different fragments, expression systems, purification methods might be used in recombinant protein preparation, we can not guarantee the kit could detect recombinant protein from other companies.
+So, it is not recommended to use the kit for the detection of recombinant protein. - 12.
+Please predict the concentration of target molecules in samples, or arrange a preliminary experiment, it is a good way to solve specific problem, e.g. the concentration of samples are beyond the detection range of the kit. - 13.
+The kit might not be suitable for detection of samples from some special experiment, for instance, knock-out experiments, due to their uncertainty of effectiveness. - 14.
+The instruction manual is also for the kit of 48T, but all reagents of 48T kit are reduced by half. - 15.
+The kit is designed for research use only, we will not be responsible for any issue if the kit was used in clinical diagnostic or any other procedures.